-- c.
-By March 15th, the Dean of the Faculty/Vice President for Academic Affairs shall provide Department Chairs with a list of faculty in their departments who have been at the rank of Associate Professor for seven years or more.
-The Dean of the Faculty/Vice President for Academic Affairs shall provide the CAPT with a list of all faculty who have been at the rank of Associate Professor for seven years or more.
-All Chairs shall assess eligibility of Associate Professors at least every two years after they have served seven years in rank. - d.
+- iii. e.
+By March 15th 15, the Dean of the Faculty/Vice President for Academic Affairs shall provide Department Chairs with a list of faculty in their departments who have been at the rank of Associate Professor for seven years or more.
+The Dean of the Faculty/Vice President for Academic Affairs shall provide CAPT with a list of all faculty who have been at the rank of Associate Professor for seven years or more.
+All Chairs shall assess eligibility of Associate Professors at least every two years after they have served seven years in rank. - iv. d.
 In the case of a promotion candidate appointed 100 percent to an ID program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
-All these letters shall be forwarded to the CAPT. - e.
-For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, the-CAPT will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all faculty in the department(s) involved.
-The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position. - Candidates being considered for promotion shall be sent a written notice by the Chair of the CAPT that they are candidates for promotion. - g.
+All these letters shall be forwarded to CAPT. - v. e.
+For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, CAPT will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all faculty in the department(s) involved.
+The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position. - vi. f.
+Candidates being considered for promotion shall be sent a written notice by the Chair of CAPT that they are candidates for promotion. - vii. g.
 All full-time faculty and those holding shared appointments in the departments concerned and in at least their third year of service (in ranks defined in Part One, Article V [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], number 2b [Artist- or Writer-in-Residence] shall be consulted and shall write letters to the Chair.
 The Department Chair must also request letters from Program Directors and from other Department Chairs if the candidate has offered courses in other programs or departments.
 Individuals writing letters of evaluation for the candidate shall clearly state whether they do or do not recommend promotion, and why, according to the criteria for continued service.
 The Chair's letter shall present the Chair's individual position as well as the department's.
-All these letters shall be forwarded to the CAPT.
+All these letters shall be forwarded to CAPT.

-In the case of a promotion candidate appointed to an ID Program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
-All these letters shall be forwarded to the CAPT.
+--In the case of a promotion candidate appointed to an ID Program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
+All these letters shall be forwarded to CAPT.

-- h.
-Promotion files shall include the following: - i. an updated CV, which makes clear what has been achieved since the last promotion. - ii. all scholarly, creative or professional materials produced since the last promotion; candidates may add some earlier materials for purposes of context or to show continued growth.
-Candidates may wish to seek letters from Skidmore colleagues outside their department qualified to speak to their professional accomplishment.
-Candidates may also wish to include a statement about achievements and works in progress.
+hviii.
+Promotion files shall include the following:

+i-(1) an updated CV, which makes clear what has been achieved since the last promotion ii.(2) all scholarly, creative or professional materials produced since the last promotion; candidates may add some earlier materials for purposes of context or to show continued growth.
+Candidates may wish to seek letters from Skidmore colleagues outside their department must also be transmitted to CAPT.